HL7/cql-ig/input/pages/negation.md

 * Use case 1 is covered by the _event_ negation profiles, e.g. ProcedureNotDone and MedicationNotAdministered
 * Use case 2 is covered by the _request_ negation profiles, e.g. ServiceNotRequested and MedicationNotRequested
 * Use case 3 is currently not really covered by any documentation, though you could express, but it would require talking about both the positive proposal and the task rejection

+ServiceRequest - proposal/plan/order

+Title: Request Not To Perform

 ## Options